DataDog/hiring-engineers/answers.md

 ![link_dash](./screenshots/link_dash.png)

-The alert will also be shown in the *Event* list:
+The alert will also be shown in the *Events* list:

 ![alert_event](./screenshots/alert_event.png)

-**Bonus: Since this monitor is going to alert pretty often, you don't want to be alerted when you are out of the office.
+### Bonus: Since this monitor is going to alert pretty often, you don't want to be alerted when you are out of the office.
 Set up a scheduled downtime for this monitor that silences it from 7pm to 9am daily.
-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.**
+Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

 ![manage_down_1](./screenshots/manage_down_1.png)